Home

 • "These all continued with one accord in Prayer and supplication, and with the women, and MARY the Mother of Jesus, and with HIS Brethren."

-The truth is both clear and Concise.
-It's not ambiguous, nor is it hard to understand.
-But as Jesus said about His witness, "...if you will receive it".
+The truth is both clear and quite concise.
+It's not ambiguous, nor is it really hard to understand.
+But as Jesus declared about His own witness, "...if you will receive it".

 So what can the faithful Christian glean in information about the Lord's brothers and sisters from all of these pertinent passages?
 First of all, we can know that Jesus had at least four brothers and at least two sisters.
 The brothers names were, James, Joses, Simon and Judas, and one of the sister's names was Salome.
 We are unaware of the name of the other.

 These things are so clear and so straight forward in the scriptures that it seems totally irrational to deny them.
-But with some people, it doesn't matter what the scriptures say, because Church leaders or teachers are paramount, rather than the authority of the word of God itself.
-We should understand (though not condone) that this is the way it has to be with them because that is the only way they can claim that the clear context and text, doesn't "REALLY" mean what it says.
-By having the Church hierarchy as ultimate authority instead of God's word, they can make these claims with private interpretation of scripture, and arbitrary define their own terms.
+But with some people, it doesn't matter what the scriptures themselves say, because their Church leaders or rulers are paramount, rather than the divine word of God itself.
+We should understand (though not condone) that this is the way it has to be with them because that is the only way that they can claim that the clear text (and context), doesn't "REALLY" mean what it says.
+By having the Church hierarchy as ultimate authority over God's word, they can make these private interpretation of scripture and arbitrary define their own terms.

-The normal process of hermeneutics does not allow us to force upon the scriptures the idea that Mary had no other Children, ever!
-Both the context of the passages as well as the common usage of these words and structure elsewhere, testifies that this refers to Jesus Christ, His Mother, Sisters and Brethren.
-It does not refer to cousins or other Church members.
+The normal process of sound hermeneutics will not allow us to force into scripture the doctrine that Mary had no other Children.
+The common usage of these words and their structure elsewhere, testifies that this refers to Jesus Christ, His physical Mother, Sisters and Brethren.
+It does not refer to other Church members, nor can it arbitrarily be defined to mean cousins.

-In all matters of doctrine, it seems to always boil down to the same common denominator.
-What is our Authority?
-Is it God, where we receive and obey God's word as the ultimate authority, or is it man, where we receive and obey our teachers words as the authority?
+In all matters of Christian doctrine, it seems to always boil down to the same common denominator.
+Namely, what is our authority?
+Is it God, where we receive and obey God's word as the ultimate authority, or is it man, where we receive and obey our teachers words as the ultimate authority?
 Those who reject scripture in favor of their teachers (no matter what religion) have another authority other than that of the Bible.
-And as long as they do, they will never come to any agreement with any scripture unless their church leaders (man) says they can (or God decides to open their eyes).
+And as long as they do, they will never come to any agreement with any scripture unless their church leaders (man) says that they can.
+Or until/unless God decides to open their spiritual eyes.
 Our hope and prayer is that God will open many eyes.

-As for the Blessed mary, the true believer doesn't need to build her up, she is already Blessed and honoured.
-Yes, Mary was a chosen vessel and was blessed of God to bear the Lord, but she must not be set up as a idol, or prayer tower, or intercessor.
+As for Mary, the true believer doesn't need to build her up, she is already blessed and honored.
+Yes, Mary was a chosen vessel and was blessed of God to bear the Lord, but she must not be set up as a idol, prayer tower, mediator or intercessor.
 There is one intercessor and it is Jesus Christ.
-Let us not loose sight of that.
-There is one Mediator between God and man, and no redemptrix, and it's the Lord Jesus Christ.
+Let us not lose sight of that biblical fact.
+There is one Mediator between God and man, and no redemptrix or female redemptor.
 The idea of Mary as a Co-redemptrix is anathema.
-We don't have to artificially make her Holy, she is Holy, just like all the rest of God's Chosen vessels. ..by the Blood of Christ.
+We don't have to artificially make her Holy, she is Holy, just like all the rest of God's Chosen vessels.
+Made so by the shed Blood of Christ, not Church tradition.

 Peace,